rorywalsh/cabbage/Docs/groupbox.md

 **show(val)** A value of 1 will cause the popup plant to show.
 A value of 0 will close the popup plant.
 See [Plants](./plants.md)

-**child(0)** A value of 1 will cause the popup plant to be a child of the main form.
-By default, popup plants are not children of the main form and can therefore appear anywhere on screen.
-If the popup plant is a child of the main form, it can only appear within the bounds of the main form.

 **identchannel("channel")** Sets the channel which messages from Csound are sent to the widget on.
 When used with a chnset opcode users can override widget attributes.
 See [Identifier channels](./identchannels.md)

 **rotate(radians, pivotx, pivoty)** Rotates the widget by a number of radians(2xPI=full rotation). pivotx and pivoty will determine the rotation pivot points, where 0, 0 represents the component's top-left position.